HCL Z Abend Investigator

 - Zowe Explorer

-- Assumes that the user has knowledge of the Zowe Explorer extension before using the Z Abend Investigator extension
+- Assumes the user is familiar with the Zowe Explorer extension before using the HCL Z Abend Investigator.

 Optional VS Code extensions